RonnieMak/1701QCA-Assessment1/experiments/experiments.md

 ![Image](ex2.jpg)

-(Insert a caption here)
+Photo shown the successful experiment of using the pulse to control the fan speed.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to insert and operate the transistor, motor and fan, and how to use code to control the fan speed with pulse.
+Also how to power up something that need a lot of power, in this case the motor.
+We use the transistor to allow a lot of current to flow through to motor which give it enough power to work.
+This is important for the feature if we need to operate something that need a lot of power.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as button to turn electric component on or off.
+The light, the computer, fan etc. All of these device require a transistor to control the current flow.
+And daily life device which requires good sound quality because transistor are often used in amplifying circuits.

 ### Experiment name ###